 GetServices Access Class: PRE_AUTH

 Message name Description

-GetServicesRequest The message contains a request for all services in the device and possibly the capabilities for each service.
-If the Boolean IncludeCapability is set, then the response shall include the services capabilities.
+GetServicesRequest The message contains a request for possibly the capabilities for each ser IncludeCapability is set, then the rescapabilities. boolean IncludeCapability[1][1] vice.
+If the Boolean

-GetServicesResponse The capability response message co about the services. tt:ServiceList [1][unbounded] ontains the requested information
+GetServicesResponse The capability response message coabout the services. tt:ServiceList [1][unbounded] ontains the requested information

 Fault codes Description

 No command specific faults!